Towards Browser Controls to Protect Cookies from Malicious Extensions: Scraping Browser Extensions

-As discussed, we identified 172,386 Chrome and 533,768 Firefox extensions during our scrape.
-However, the majority of these extensions are "Themes".
+For our analysis of current extensions, we used the Chrome Web Store's and AMO's sitemaps \cite{chrome_sitemap, firefox_sitemap} to identify potential extension URLs.
+In total we found 11,490,897 URLs, however, this contained many repeated URLs and subdomains such as an extension's reviews.
+Filtering the results, we were left with 172,386 and 533,790 unique Chrome and Firefox extensions respectively.
+With this, we visited each identified URL and pulled the extension's name, label, and user count from its page.
+The majority of extensions were labeled ``Themes''.
 Themes are purely cosmetic and contain no JS or HTML \cite{chrome_themes_2012}.
-For this reason, we exclude Themes from our analysis.
+For this reason, we excluded themes from our analysis.
 Similarly, 16,380 Chrome extensions were unlabeled.
-We believe these to be Chrome Apps, a now deprecated subclass of extensions that behave similarly to native applications \cite{chrome_apps_det_2012}.
-Though deprecated, Apps are still currently available on Enterprise and Education ChromeOS builds \cite{chrome_apps}.
-Hence, we do analyze the Chrome App's permissions but separately from our main discussion.
-22 Firefox extensions were labeled as Android.
-Given the distinction, we again analyze their permissions separately from the main discussion.
-Filtering out these categories we were left with 122,951 Chrome and 37,783 Firefox extensions.
+Due to this, we believe these extensions to be Chrome Apps, a now deprecated subclass of extension that behaves similarly to native applications \cite{chrome_apps_det_2012}.
+While Apps are deprecated on most platforms, their deprecation on Enterprise and Education builds of ChromeOS is still ongoing \cite{chrome_apps}.
+Since Apps are still technically available we do analyze their permissions, however separately from our main discussion.
+Firefox also labeled 22 extensions as ``Android''.
+Given this distinction, we also analyze these extensions separately from the main discussion.
+Filtering out these categories we were left with a dataset of 122,951 Chrome and 37,783 Firefox extensions.